ErichBSchulz/policytest/StateCouncil6.2.md

     1. Maintaining amnesties on the surrender and buy-back of licensed firearms in perpetuity.
     1. Maintaining public education campaigns in support of the gun buy-back scheme.
     1. Requiring QPS to accurately monitor firearm ownership and safe storage of firearms.
-    1. Removing firearms from private security agencies
+    1. Removing firearms from private security agencies.

 # Law Enforcement and Judicial Process Policy